 There are varieties both bitter and sweet, but the bitter variety contains substantially more toxins.
 However, the process of making the flour removes most of these toxins making this flour very edible.
 Plus, when cooked, cassava has a digestion rate of around 75%, so it’s rather easy on the gut.

 It’s one of the best substituted to wheat flour, and while it lacks some in the nutrition department containing just trace amounts of minerals and vitamins like phosphorous, calcium and vitamin C, it makes up for that with its versatility and easy usage for many baked goods.
 Protein in the wheat is what gives the dough the elasticity and you won’t get quite the same result with cassava flour but cookies, cakes, and bread will take on a pretty good texture and taste with this alternative.
 This is a must-have flour if you enjoy grain-based foods on the paleo diet.
-Check out these cassava flour (and tapioca flour) recipe ideas.
+For more cassava flour (and tapioca flour) recipe ideas, check out this post.

 How to use cassava flour: You can use a 1:1 replacement in most recipes.
 This flour is both nut-free and grain-free, so it’s both paleo and AIP-friendly.
 Don’t be fooled though – it is by no means a low-carb substitute for flour; it contains nearly 40 grams of carbohydrates per 100-gram serving!